A short recap of who we are, and how we came to be.

 Janah’s so incredibly quick, and chock full of arcane information, I think sex is her mind massage.
 Whatever it is, it works for me.
 I like to give it up.

-I am blessed with other unique skills, which we believe is one reason Janah found me.
+I am blessed with other unique skills.
 The skills includes sharply heightened senses.
 I am fast, quick, sudden.
 I can see distances and colors other people can’t, biologically bionic.
 Taste, smell, hearing are all off any known charts, for humans, mine are more animalish.
 While I inherited Sis’ long lean legs (I call my birth mom Sis, she had me at fifteen and we could pass for sisters) where the other bits originated I have no idea.
 Janah can experience some of those things if she is in my mind.
 They don’t flow over to her automatically.
 Neither does her eidetic memory to me.
 Fortunately, I can surf her brain and access all that data at will, my personal ethernet Google.

 Now we are out in the world, well, mostly the world of Manhattan.
 We live in a condo we created on the top floor of Chapmans, our neighbor is the Headmaster, Lacy Chapman.
 Janah and Lacy became good friends while she attended school there, when we returned from being in the temple, she offered to let us build out an apartment next to hers.